fps697608/AWS-ECS-Workshop/README.md

 ## Determine Using Amazon Fargates or EC2 instance
 In Amazon ECS, we can easily launch containers without management of instances by using Amazon Fargate.
 We can also launch containers on Amazon EC2 instances and manage instances ourself.

 The rest of this tutorial is divided into two parts.
-For using Amazon Fargate, please step to **Using Amazon Fargate** part.
-For using Amazon EC2, please step to **Using Amazon EC2 Instance** part.
+For using Amazon Fargate, please step to **Use Amazon Fargate** part.
+For using Amazon EC2, please step to **Use Amazon EC2 Instance** part.

-## Using Amazon Fargate
+## Use Amazon Fargate

 ### Create Cluster
 * In the **AWS Management Console**, on the **service** menu, click **Elastic Container Service**.